verticalsoftware/vertical-commandline/README.md

 ## Lexicon
 In general, the API understands command line arguments as you would expect.
 For clarity, the lexicon is defined below.
 - An _option_ or a _switch_ is defined using a single or a double dash and then an identifier.
 Short form identifiers are composed as a single dash followed by a single character (e.g. -a, -b).
 Long form options are composed as a double dash followed by a one or more characters (e.g. --help, --help-me).
 Note that short form identifiers can be combined from the command line (e.g. -abc is treated as -a -b -c).
-- An option requires an operand that must immediately follow the identifier, and unlike GNU and most Unix command line utilities, there must be a space in between (good: --size 100MB, bad: --size100MB).
+- An option requires an operand that must immediately follow the identifier.
+The operand can be separated by a space, `=`, or `:` (Good: --size 100MB, --size=100MB or --size:100MG.
+Bad: --size100MB).
 - An option can be configured to accept multiple values provided the identifier precedes each operand (e.g. --source IContract.cs --source Contract.cs ...)
 - A switch is a boolean indication only and will not accept an operand.
 - A command verb is a word that is not prefixed with dashes, and is only recognized if it is the very first argument.